krzemienski/awesome-from-stars/README.md

 * [wulab/mithril-slides](https://github.com/wulab/mithril-slides): A Keynote-inspired presentation app written with Mithril
 * [mitmproxy/mitmproxy](https://github.com/mitmproxy/mitmproxy): An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers.
 * [ROCm/MIVisionX](https://github.com/ROCm/MIVisionX): MIVisionX toolkit is a set of comprehensive computer vision and machine intelligence libraries, utilities, and applications bundled into a single toolkit.
 AMD MIVisionX also delivers a highly optimized open-source implementation of the Khronos OpenVX™ and OpenVX™ Extensions.
+* [mixxxdj/mixxx](https://github.com/mixxxdj/mixxx): Mixxx is Free DJ software that gives you everything you need to perform live mixes.
 * [rnorth/mkdocs-codeinclude-plugin](https://github.com/rnorth/mkdocs-codeinclude-plugin): None
 * [mhausenblas/mkdocs-deploy-gh-pages](https://github.com/mhausenblas/mkdocs-deploy-gh-pages): GitHub Action to deploy an MkDocs site to GitHub Pages
 * [MugunthKumar/MKNetworkKit-Swift](https://github.com/MugunthKumar/MKNetworkKit-Swift): A Pure Swift Implementation of MKNetworkKit.
 This is the Swift Networking framework you will ever need.